eryajf/awesome-stars-eryajf/README.md

 ## TypeScript

-*   [data-observe/datav](https://github.com/data-observe/datav) - A modern data visualization  platform for APM and Observability.
-View metrics, traces and logs in one place and  correlate them deeply.
-An alternative to Grafana in Observability scenario.
+*   [data-observe/datav](https://github.com/data-observe/datav) - Datav is an observability platform with native support for OpenTelemetry, Prometheus and Jaeger.  :unicorn: You can conveniently view metrics, traces, and logs all in one place and correlate them seamlessly. 📈It is fully customizable and very friendly for developers.

 *   [tldraw/tldraw](https://github.com/tldraw/tldraw) - a very good whiteboard